A Path to Prosperity and Resilience

 Develop Capabilities of PFM Practitioners

-Professional training and certification anchored at the Africa School of Governance, with the aim of building a continental cadre of PFM reform leaders.
+Professional training and certification anchored at the Africa School of Governance, with the aim of building a continental cadre of PFM practitioners and reform leaders.

 • 6-month Executive Certificate in Public Finance Leadership